microsoft/Data-Science-For-Beginners/6-Data-Science-In-Wild/20-Real-World-Examples/README.md

  * [`Sentiment Analysis`](https://gist.github.com/jlooper/ce4d102efd057137bc000db796bfd671#sentiment-analysis-using-cognitive-services) - explains how we can integrate cloud services like Text Analytics, using low-code tools like [Power Automate](https://flow.microsoft.com/en-us/) for automated data processing workflows.

 Using this workflow, we can explore the seasonal impacts on the sentiment of the poems, and help us fashion our own perspectives on the author.
 Try it out yourself - then extend the notebook to ask other questions or visualize the data in new ways!

+> You can use some of the tools in the [Digital Humanities toolkit](https://github.com/Digital-Humanities-Toolkit) to pursue these avenues of inquiry

 ## Data Science + Sustainability